EARL-BO: Reinforcement Learning for Multi-Step Lookahead, High-Dimensional Bayesian Optimization: Background and Related Works

 The subsequent point $x_{k+1}$ for evaluation is selected by optimizing an acquisition function $\Lambda(x|\mathcal{D}_k)$, such that:

 For example, one popular acquisition function, Expected Improvement (EI), is defined as:

 where $f(x^+)$ is the current best observation.
-The point $x$ that maximizes the acquisition function $\Lambda(x)$ is selected as the next evaluation point.
-While this one-step lookahead strategy is effective in many scenarios, it is inherently myopic, focusing only on the immediate benefits and neglecting the long-term effects of decisions.
+The point $x$ that maximizes the acquisition function $\Lambda(x)$ is selected as the next evaluation point, noting that this optimization problem itself may be non-trivial to solve~\cite{ament2023unexpected,xie2024global}.
+While this \textit{one-step} lookahead strategy can be effective in many scenarios, it is inherently myopic, focusing only on the immediate benefits and neglecting the long-term effects of decisions.